-FBA doesn’t work only for orders made on Amazon.com, but also for orders coming from other marketplace or for the seller’s website.
-Many ShippyPro customers use FBA to manage logistics and shipping of all their products, while using ShippyPro’s dashboard to keep under control all the orders received from different channels, so that they can easily communicate to Amazon which product has to be shipped where.
+FBA doesn’t work only for orders made on Amazon.com, but also for orders coming from other marketplaces or from the seller’s website.
+Many ShippyPro customers use FBA to manage the logistics and the shipping of all their products.
+They use ShippyPro’s dashboard to keep track of all their orders, received from different channels, so that they can easily communicate to Amazon which product has to be shipped where.

 Amazon keeps the inventory for all selling channels, and it manages the orders in an unique center.

-One of the main advantages of being an FBA seller, is that products become Prime products, shown before the others.
-Entering into this category, we can gain customers and orders received, also because Prime member usually make more orders.
+One of the main advantages of being an FBA seller is that products become Prime products, shown before the others.
+If you part of this category, you can get a lot of customers and orders, also because Prime members usually make more orders.

 FBA sellers have a higher probability of winning the BUY BOX.
 Buy Box accounts for 82% of Amazon sales: everybody wants to know how to win the buy box.

 Another advantage is that FBA seller’s customers will have free shipping in 48 hours provided by Amazon, and overnight delivery for 3,99$.
 Thanks to this opportunity many sellers increased their sales by 25%.

 Added to these advantages, sellers have nothing to manage in the after sales phase.
 The only thing to do is to ship their products to the Amazon fulfillment center, and to pay a monthly/annual fee to Amazon.

 FBA sellers usually obtain a higher conversion rate: that’s because their product is considered as if it was sold directly from Amazon.
 This impression gives a sense of trust for the customer, as Amazon is one of the most reliable marketplaces in the world.

 Moreover, in case your products are delivered late or some other delivery problems happen, Amazon is fully responsible.
 Negative feedbacks will not affect the seller’s reputation.